How Coaches Can Work in NDIS

 Summary

-The NDIS offers an entry point for coaches to offer meaningful support to people in a variety of ways, and through a variety of entry points.
+The NDIS offers an entry point for qualified health and wellness coaches to offer meaningful support to people in a variety of ways, and through a few main entry points.

-The first decision to make is whether to go through the provider registration process, and whether to consider further study in Cert IV Mental Health or related qualification.
+The first decision to make is whether to go through the provider registration process or not.

-As part of that, it is worth considering the type of work you might like to do and what you are qualified to do within the NDIS system, in terms of specific item numbers and pay rates.
+To help you make that decision, it is worth considering the type of work you might like to do and what you are qualified to do within the NDIS system, in terms of specific item numbers and pay.
+From there, it is a matter of networking with various agencies in the system to become known, and to learn how to enrol clients.

 References: